Learn

 The 8D problem-solving process, without the box-ticking

-8D is the discipline most quality teams claim to run and few run well — usually because they collapse three different jobs (stop it, fix it, prevent it) into one.
-Here is what each step is actually for.
+8D is the discipline most quality teams claim to run and few run well, usually because they collapse three different jobs (stop it, fix it, prevent it) into one.
+This is the full walkthrough: what every discipline from D0 to D8 is actually for, what good looks like at each step, and where each one fails.

 In short

 8D ("Eight Disciplines") is a structured method for resolving recurring defects.
 The steps run D0 plan → D1 team → D2 describe the problem → D3 interim containment → D4 root cause → D5 permanent corrective action → D6 implement & validate → D7 prevent recurrence → D8 close & recognize the team.
-The discipline that matters most: containment, correction, and prevention are three separate jobs — screening out bad parts is not the same as fixing the cause, which is not the same as stopping it from ever returning.
+The discipline that matters most: containment, correction, and prevention are three separate jobs.
+Screening out bad parts is not the same as fixing the cause, and fixing the cause is not the same as stopping it from ever returning.

 The 8D timelineD0 · plan

 • D0Plan & emergency response.
-Decide 8D is warranted, and if the situation is dangerous, contain immediately — before the formal team even forms.
+Decide 8D is warranted; if the situation is dangerous, contain immediately, before the formal team even forms.

 • D1Build the team.
 Cross-functional, with the process knowledge and authority to actually change things.
 Wrong team, wrong fix.

 • D3Interim containment.
-Stop defective product reaching the customer while the cause is still unknown: 100% screening, quarantine, rework.
+Stop the affected line, screen, quarantine.
+Protects the customer while the cause is unknown.
 Temporary by design.

 • D4Identify & verify root cause.
-Not the first plausible cause — the verified one.
-Tools: 5 Whys, fishbone, and turning the cause on and off to confirm it.
+Not the first plausible cause: the verified one, with the evidence written down.

 • D5Choose & verify corrective action.
 Select the permanent fix for the verified cause and prove it works before rollout.